Track and Field Competition

 Weeks 1, 2 and 3 are repeated in a cycle.

-We do not skip rounds, should rain cancel competition, the Week affected will be conducted when competition resumes.
+We do not skip rounds so if rain should cancel competition, the Week affected will be conducted when competition resumes.

 Our Wednesday night program starts at 5.30pm.
 Athletes should arrive before then, to allow enough time to warm up and prepare.